 - mental or behavioural changes, such as memory problems or changes in personality

-- progressive weakness or paralysis on 1 side of the body
+- progressive weakness or paralysis on one side of the body

 - vision or speech problems

-Sometimes you may not have any symptoms to begin with or they may only develop very slowly over time.
+Sometimes you may not have any symptoms to begin with, or they may develop very slowly over time.

 When to see a GP

-You may not have a brain tumour, but these types of symptoms should be checked out.
+You may not have a brain tumour, but these types of symptoms should be checked.

-If your GP cannot identify a more likely cause of your symptoms, they may refer you to a neurologist (a brain and nervous system specialist) for further assessment and tests, such as a brain scan.
+If the GP cannot identify a more likely cause of your symptoms, they may refer you to a doctor who specialises in the brain and nervous system (neurologist) for further assessment and tests, such as a brain scan.

 Brain tumours can affect people of any age, including children, although they tend to be more common in older adults.

 Causes and risks

-The cause of most brain tumours is unknown, but there are a number of risk factors that may increase your chances of developing a brain tumour.
+The cause of most brain tumours is unknown, but there are several risk factors that may increase your chances of developing a brain tumour.

 Risk factors include:

 - age – the risk of getting a brain tumour increases with age (most brain tumours happen in older adults aged 85 to 89), although some types of brain tumour are more common in children

-- radiation – exposure to radiation accounts for a very small number of brain tumours; some types of brain tumour are more common in people who have had radiotherapy, CT scans or X-rays to the head
+- radiation – exposure to radiation accounts for a very small number of brain tumours; some types of brain tumours are more common in people who have had radiotherapy, CT scans or X-rays of the head

 - family history and genetic conditions – some genetic conditions are known to increase the risk of getting a brain tumour, including tuberous sclerosis, neurofibromatosis type 1, neurofibromatosis type 2 and Turner syndrome